MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/enroll-a-device.md

 After downloading the installer from Microsoft (either from the portal or by using the AKA.ms URL provided above), unzip its contents to access the file **ManagedRoomsInstaller.msi**.

-There are two modes of installation: 1) individual local machine install and 2) mass deploy mode (usually via group policy of similar method).
+There are two modes of installation: 1) individual local machine install and 2) mass deploy mode (usually via Intune of similar method).
 We recommend individual install for non-domain joined machines or for machines that you have no way of running MSI installers remotely.

-Due to the many varied ways in which customers can run MSI applications in mass deployment mode this document walks through only installation in individual mode.
+Due to the many varied ways in which customers can run MSI applications in mass deployment mode this document walks through only installation in individual mode as well in bulk on Intune-enrolled devices.

-## Individual Device&mdash;Domain-joined walkthrough
+### Individual device installation

 1. Log in to the device as administrator.
 Ensure the *Performing operations as the Admin user of the device* steps are followed.